 The Rev. Dr. Valori Mulvey Sherer

-Valori is an Episcopal priest in the Diocese of Western North Carolina.
-She spent ten years in parish ministry and is currently serving as Interim Rector at St David's, Cullowhee in addition to her work as a church marketing and communications consultant, spiritual director, and conference/retreat planner.
+Valori is an Episcopal priest from the Diocese of Western North Carolina.
+She spent ten years in parish ministry and is currently serving as Interim Rector at Calvary Episcopal Church in Columbia, MO, in addition to her work as a church marketing and communications consultant, spiritual director, and conference/retreat planner.
 Certified in interim ministry through the Clergy Leadership Institute and as a trainer for the Community Resiliency Model of the Trauma Resource Institute, Valori is also a trained clergy coach.

 Valori serves the Diocese of WNC on the Continuing Education Committee.
 She is also a founding co-director, now board member, for Play It Forward Scholarship Program, a non-profit music education agency in Atlanta, GA.